ATO-Development/Gario-Server/README.md

    * Teleports the specified player to the specified coordinates.
  - Virus [X position] [Y position] [Mass]
    * Spawns a virus cell at those coordinates.
 If a mass value is not specified, then the server will default to "virusStartMass" in the config.

-## Contributing
-Just make a pull request or make your own copy

-## Things that I dont want you to copy (copying it to your own file or fork)
-1. No-Lag antibot measures
-2. OP
-3. minions
-4. smart bot/despawn
-5. easy verify
-6. Periodic things (pmsg, pcmd, etc..)
-7. mousefilter
-8. plugins

-#####anything else, if you improved it, you dont have to give us credit, or else if you just copied, you must give us credit